-3) Changes in Committee Members (Revised as of 05 January 2016)
+Changes in Committee Members (Revised as of 31 March 2016)

-None as of 31 December 2015.
+None as of 31 March 2016.
 The Company's Board of Directors recently elected the members for the Nomination Committee on 18 June 2015 during its organizational meeting after the Annual Stockholders Meeting.

-Work Done By Each Committee and Issues Addressed During the Year corporate development, strategies and direction, business transactions, risk management, internal control, corporate governance, shareholder and stakeholder concerns.
-All decisions of the Executive Committee are brought up to the Board for approval, and to the stockholders during the annual general meeting for ratification.
+4) Work Done By Each Committee and Issues Addressed During the Year of the Executive Committee are brought up to the Board for approval, and to the stockholders during the annual general meeting for ratification.